thejjw/sunbeam-charms/charms/horizon-k8s/README.md

 horizon-k8s requires the following relations:

-`database`: To connect to MySQL
-`cloud-credentials`: To register cloud users in Keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`database`: To connect to MySQL `identity-credentials`: To register cloud users in Keystone `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network